Skip to main content

 Engage

-In the engage phase, Council hosted an information session in October 2023 to present Council’s insights from the understand phase and to provide further information about the program.
+In October 2023, Council hosted an information session to share insights from the understand phase and provide program details.

 In 2022-23, Council started providing hands-on support to assist the Racecourse Road retail precinct.

-The project was completed in October 2023, however Council is providing ongoing support to local businesses to raise the profile of this iconic precinct.
+The project was completed in October 2023.
+Council continues to support local businesses to raise the precinct’s profile.

 Support Local Competition

-In May 2025, Council encouraged the local community to shop at and support local businesses through a support local competition held during Queensland Small Business Month.
+In May 2025, Council ran a support local competition during Queensland Small Business Month to encourage the community to shop locally.

-Customers who spent $20 or more at a business in the precinct could enter to win one of five $200 precinct branded gift cards.
+Customers spending $20 or more at a precinct business could enter to win one of five $200 branded gift cards.

 Design Markets

-During 2024-25, Council sponsored The What We Make Design Market to deliver a series of four pop-up maker markets at the St Augustine’s Parish Hall in the heart of the precinct.
+In 2024-25, Council sponsored The What We Make Design Market delivering 4 pop-up maker markets at St Augustine's Parish Hall.

 Art showcase - Vibrantly Vacant

-Council installed a temporary art showcase on three vacant shopfronts at 77 Racecourse Road (the corner of Racecourse Road and Kent Street) as part of the work to promote, activate, refresh and support the Racecourse Road precinct.
+Council installed a temporary art display on three vacant shopfronts at 77 Racecourse Road to promote and support the precinct.

 The temporary art showcase featured the work of Debra Hood and was in place from June 2023 to May 2024 when the premises was redeveloped.